analystsfd/newtest/guides/code_scanning.md

 # Code Scanning

-GitHub Code Scanning is a security feature for identifying and reporting security vulnerabilities in the codebase.
-This automated process is enabled by default and runs on every commit and pull request.
+GitHub Code Scanning is a security feature designed to identify and report security vulnerabilities in the codebase.
+The process runs on every commit and pull request.
+GitHub Code Scanning is enabled by default for all repositories within the Allianz GitHub organization.

 GitHub Code Scanning utilizes the code analysis engine CodeQL.
 The supported languages are: